"First Step Blues":

 feels both bold and exciting, you find yourself spinning your wheels

 Maybe you tidy your desk, for example, or purge a drawer or two and the pantry besides.
-This would be after you write to your kids, plus all of your siblings and cousins...and also groom the pets and wash the car.
+This would be after you write to your kids, plus all of your siblings and cousins...and also groom the pets and wash the car(s).

-an associate might sing about the same idea: “don’t bite off more than
+an associate: “don’t bite off more than

 trying to protect us.